christensenacademy/christensen-academy/modules/web-design-and-development-intro/textpages/web-standards.md

 * Does anyone have the power to completely shut down the Web or the Internet?
 No.
 * Is anyone fundamentally prevented from connecting to and using the Internet?
 In general, no. Unless you're in prison or something...
 * Can anyone build new networks and connect them to the Internet?
-Yes.
+Generally speaking, yes.
 * Can anyone aquire domain names and build new websites?
-Yes.
+Generally speaking, yes.

 With this said, there are two groups of people who play particularly large roles in shaping the World Wide Web: people who make websites, and people who make Web browsers.